Young woman makes notes in a notebook from her computer while at a desk.

 Running a business could be a great path for an entrepreneurial spirit.
 If you start a business with an idea you’re passionate about, it can sustain you through challenging times. — Getty Images/ Brothers91

 It’s important to consider a future business’s scalability.
-Here are a few questions to consider when thinking about whether your business idea can grow efficiently and sustainably:
+Here are a few questions to take into account when thinking about whether your business idea can grow efficiently and sustainably:

 • Does your business idea meet ongoing customer demand?